chendu2017/chendu2017.github.io/_pages/about.md

 About me
 ========

-I am currently a PhD Student at Nanyang Business School, Nanyang Technological University, majoring in Operations Management (OM).
-It is my honor to be advised by Professor [TANG Qinshen](https://dr.ntu.edu.sg//cris/rp/rp00989).
-My research interests include robust optimization, data-driven decision making, causal inference, and their applications in supply chain management and retailing.
+I am currently a PhD Student at Nanyang Business School, Nanyang Technological University, majoring in Operations Management (OM). <!-- It is my honor to be advised by Professor [TANG Qinshen](https://dr.ntu.edu.sg//cris/rp/rp00989).--> My research interests include robust optimization, data-driven decision making, causal inference, and their applications in supply chain management and retailing.
 Before that, I was a full-time Operations Research (OR) Algorithm Engineer at DAMO Academy, the research entity of Alibaba Group.
-I obtained Master's degree from [Antai College of Economics and Management](http://www.acem.sjtu.edu.cn/en/), Shanghai Jiao Tong University (SJTU), advised by Professor [Huan Zheng](http://www.acem.sjtu.edu.cn/en/faculty/zhenghuan.html), and Bachelor's degree from Xidian University (西安电子科技大学).
+I obtained Master's degree from [Antai College of Economics and Management](http://www.acem.sjtu.edu.cn/en/), Shanghai Jiao Tong University (SJTU), advised by Professor [Huan Zheng](http://www.acem.sjtu.edu.cn/en/faculty/zhenghuan.html), and Bachelor's degree in from Xidian University (西安电子科技大学).
 <!-- Currently (Dec 2020), I am actively looking for a Ph.D. position,
 commencing in 2021 Fall, in Operations Management / Operations Research / Management Science.-->